Xinoph/xinoph.github.io/_posts/2014-12-04-seniorartthesis.md

 <h3>Overview</h3>

 A work in progress piece towards achieving 3D photorealism.
-This page will be updated as more progress is made.

 This piece will be shown along with other RPI senior art theses in a gallery in April 2015.
+This page will be updated again after the [gallery show](/blog/2015/04/06/iridesence/).

 Modeled in Maya and zBrush.
 Textured using Substance Designer, Substance Painter, and Photoshop.
 Rendered using Marmoset Toolbag.